Mohammad-Faiz-Dev/Portfolio-Website/README.md

 ---

-## 🌙 Dark Mode
+## Dark Mode

 Dark Mode is now implemented site-wide and **persists across pages** using `localStorage`.
 The toggle is available in the footer, and settings carry over regardless of the page you're on.

 ---

-## ✨ New Features in v2.3
+## New Features in v2.3

-- 🟩 **Highlights section** added on homepage (grid layout)
-- 🎯 **Dark Mode** support added for highlights & side buttons
+-** Highlights section** added on homepage (grid layout) -** Dark Mode** support added for highlights & side buttons
-- 📱 Side buttons repositioned for **mobile screens (375×667)** — now fixed just above the footer with spacing
+- Side buttons repositioned for **mobile screens (375×667)** — now fixed just above the footer with spacing
-- 🛠 Enhanced CSS modularity and **consistent rem/em/% usage** for full responsiveness
+- Enhanced CSS modularity and **consistent rem/em/% usage** for full responsiveness
-- 🧩 New interactive **"Read More" toggle** in Skills page (modular and reusable)
+- New interactive **"Read More" toggle** in Skills page (modular and reusable)
-- 🌓 Expanded dark mode styling for dynamic components
+- Expanded dark mode styling for dynamic components
-- 🧱 Improved layout stacking logic and text readability in small screens
+- Improved layout stacking logic and text readability in small screens

 ---

-## ✨ Existing Features
+##Existing Features

 - Minimalistic and clean UI/UX
 - Responsive layout using Flexbox and media queries